DavidTepeneu/DemystiFynance/README.md

 ## MVP :trophy:

-- Google Chrome Extension!!!!!!
+- Google Chrome Extension!
-- On highlight, explains financial advice terms for the user easily
+- When the user highlights text, it explains the concept in simple terms
 - Uses AI to analyze the context around the term for better understanding
 - After initial translation,
-  - use API’s to translate or to simplify into easier English
+  - use APIs to translate or to simplify into easier English
-  - Text To Speech?
   <br> <br> <br>

 ## Stretch Goals :hourglass_flowing_sand:

+- Support for many languages
-- TBD
+- More customization options
   <br> <br> <br>

 ## Tech Stack